praydog/uevr-docs/src/README.md

 4. Disable any overlays that may conflict and cause crashes (Rivatuner, ASUS software, Razer software, Overwolf, etc...)
 5. Disable graphical options in-game that may cause crashes or severe issues like DLSS Frame Generation

+### Double check that the game you are injecting into has no Anti-Cheat mechanisms.
+If you are not sure, assume that all multiplayer games have Anti-Cheat, and do not attempt to inject into them.

 ## Quick troubleshooting

 * If there are major graphical bugs or crashing, change the rendering method to Synced Sequential and check if the issue goes away